tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 Retrieve current dataLayer values from the dataLayer.push() event that triggered the tag.

 These parameters can override:
-- default event parameters
+- Default event parameters

 These parameters can be overridden by:
-- shared event parameters added in Nameless Analytics Client-side Tracker Configuration Variable
+- Event parameters added in Nameless Analytics Server-side Client Tag
-- event parameters added in Nameless Analytics Client-side Tracker Tag
+- Event parameters added in Nameless Analytics Client-side Tracker Tag
-- event parameters added in Nameless Analytics Server-side Client Tag
+- Shared event parameters added in Nameless Analytics Client-side Tracker Configuration Variable